sw00t/demo_DataPipeline/README.md

 # demo_DataPipeline
 **This repository is for internal Mesosphere staff only**

+The goal of this demo is to show audiences in which DC/OS facilitates ease of lifecycle mgmt for data services, leverage kubeflow independently or on Kubernetes on DC/OS, and other components to build out your data pipeline, whether it's open source, public cloud, or hybrid of both.

+Featured components include DC/OS, Kubernetes, Kubeflow, TensorFlow, Jupyter, Spark, Portworx, HDFS, Kafka.

+You will need the appropriate permissions in AWS to provision a Mesosphere DC/OS Enterprise cluster using Terraform.
+The DC/OS cluster should have at minimum 3 Masters, 1 Public Agent, and 12 Private Agents.

+This repository is a **Work In Progress**, until indicated otherwise in this README.
+Enjoy!

 ## High level steps
 ![overview](https://i.imgur.com/BEpyVYS.png)
 1. Stage 1, 2: Prepare/Cleanse & Explore Data